-In this film Bond comes for M's briefing on the deck of submarine with pennant (an individual code assigned to the commissioned boat being in service) "M1", which can suprise some Royal Navy fans.
+Fleeing the destruction of Blofelds vulcano lair Aki and James Bond are rescued in their life raft on the deck of a submarine with pennant (an individual code assigned to the commissioned boat being in service) "M1", which can suprise some Royal Navy fans.
 I don't know it was accidental renaming or rather intended attempt to honour one of the most unusual submarines in the Royal Navy history, hovever thanks to this manoeuver submarine received double identity.

 "M1" was the first unit from the M class completed at the end of WW1, but never used in combat.
 This experimental submarine was equipped with a huge 12 inch battleship cannon and the tactics was to rise to the surface and deliver a formidable blow from very short range.
 In theory no vessel was expected to survive such hit from M1.
 Several trials were conducted, showing that idea was good but hard to realize.